JockLawrie/SpineBasedRecordLinkage.jl/README.md

   - When specifying the project name in the config, make it recognisable, such as rq452.
   - For each data table, if last_updated column exists, include it in the primary key.
   - Governance (i.e., versioning) of the spine and the input data tables is the responsibility of the user.
-    - It is out of the scope of the linkage engine (RecordLinkage.jl).
+    - It is out of the scope of the linkage engine.
     - Users must ensure that the spine and data used in a linkage run is preserved without any changes.
 Otherwise the linkage run may not be reproducible.

 2. A persistent linkage map is initialised.